Warith Alatishe

-Abdul Warith Bolaji Alatishe (born January 22, 2000) is a Nigerian-American professional basketball player for the Cleveland Charge of the NBA G League.
+Abdul Warith Bolaji Alatishe (born January 22, 2000) is a Nigerian-American professional basketball player for the Santos del Potosí of the Liga Nacional de Baloncesto Profesional.
 He played college basketball for the Nicholls Colonels and the Oregon State Beavers.

 Early life and high school career

 Born in Ibadan, Nigeria, Alatishe moved to Houston, Texas at age three.
 He started playing organized basketball as a junior at Westside High School in Houston.
 He committed to playing college basketball at Nicholls, the only NCAA Division I program to offer him.

 College career

 Alatishe received limited playing time as a freshman at Nicholls.
 As a sophomore, he averaged 10.9 points and 8.3 rebounds per game, earning Third Team All-Southland honors.
 For his junior season, Alatishe transferred to Oregon State.
 He chose the Beavers over Texas A&M, being drawn there by assistant coach Marlon Stewart.
 He received a waiver for immediate eligibility from the National Collegiate Athletic Association.
 As a junior, Alatishe earned Pac-12 All-Defensive Honorable Mention.
 He led Oregon State to its first Pac-12 tournament title and was named tournament most outstanding player.
-Alatishe averaged 9.5 points, 8.6 rebounds, and 1.4 blocks per game.
+The Beavers received an automatic bid to the NCAA Tournament, and eventually reached their first NCAA Tournament Elite Eight in nearly 40 years; Alatishe recorded 7 points and over 9 rebounds per game during the tournament run.
+On the season, Alatishe averaged 9.5 points, 8.6 rebounds, and 1.4 blocks per game.
 Following the season, he declared for the 2021 NBA draft, but ultimately returned to Oregon State.
+He averaged 9.0 points and 5.1 rebounds per game in his senior campaign.